GO BACKTechnical AccessibilityWhat needs to be accessible?Find out if your website is compliant

 In terms of remediation though, BOIA only offers PDF remediation services.
 If you also need video and audio remediation, you will need to take care of this yourself.

 The final aspect that makes BOIA stand out is that they offer some basic legal compliance assistance should you need it.
 In fact, they regularly interact and work with law firms.

 The BoIA is a full-service brand that provides manual testing and solutions.
 Its expertise in the industry ensures that you achieve 100% compliance with WCAG guidelines.

 However, keep in mind that manual remediation is time-consuming.
 It can also get a bit pricey, depending on your needs.

-While you take your time to decide and choose a company to avail accessibility solutions, start by conducting the audit of your website at Accessibility Checker
+While you take your time to decide, start by conducting an audit of your website on Accessibility Checker

 Want to find more insightful reviews?
 Read more below!

 Your feedback has been sent.
 Thank you :)